KristofferC/PGFPlotsX.jl/docs/src/man/axislike.md

 \end{axis}
 ```

-Any struct can be pushed in to an `Axis`.
-What will be printed is the result of `PGFPlotsX.print_tex(io::IO, t::T, ::Axis)` where `T` is the type of the struct.
+Any struct can be pushed into an `Axis`.
+The LaTeX code that is generated is the result of `PGFPlotsX.print_tex(io::IO, t::T, ::Axis)`, where `T` is the type of the struct.
 Pushed strings are written out verbatim.

 ### GroupPlot